ymarkovitch/libpcomn/README.rst

 libpcomn
 ========

-My helper multiplatform libraries for everything.
-Well, *relatively* multiplatform - Windows and Linux 64-bit.
+A helper multiplatform libraries for everything.
+Well, *relatively* multiplatform - Linux and Windows 64-bit.